Best Baby Registry? Return Policy, Completion Discount Comparison

 The Rest

 Walmart Baby Registry was very basic.
 There is no special registry return policy, it’s just their standard gift return policy which means you’ll need a gift receipt.
-Without a gift receipt, you’ll be limited to a certain number of returns using your driver’s license.
+Without a gift receipt, you’ll be limited to a certain number of returns and be required to submit your driver’s license.
 There is no completion discount.
 Still, if you do most of your other shopping at Wal-mart as opposed to Target, it’s probably convenient to register here and be able to use any store credits or get gift cards from Wal-mart.

-TheBump has a universal-style registry that includes Amazon, Buy Buy Baby, and several smaller retailers.
+TheBump has a universal-style registry that lets you include items from Amazon, Buy Buy Baby, and several smaller retailers.
 I didn’t really want to deal with gifts coming from that many different retailers, all with their own unique return policies.

 Good luck to you and the Mrs.